JDulin/corr-matrix-sim/README.md

 ##  Notes and Issues

+The inverse oblique transformation matrix is singular for unoblique rectangular prism fundamental domains.
+So, the code catches this case and simply multiplies the wave vector by the identity matrix.

 Some simple functions for writing and reading complex numbers to file are defined in complexIO.py for writing complex coefficients of eigenmode terms.